Solar Panel Efficiency - Pick the Most Efficient Solar Panels

 There are ways to reduce reflectance, such as anti-reflective coatings.
 Really advanced solar cell construction or, “stacking micro- and nano-sized arrays on top of the larger structures” can bring reflectance down to just 1 or 2 percent.

 Thermodynamic efficiency is the maximum efficiency possible.
-It’s the height at which the sun’s energy could be converted into electricity.
+It’s the height at which the sun’s energy can be converted into electricity.
 This number is right around 86 percent, the thermodynamic efficiency limit.

 The way photons interact with solar cells, they can only generate electricity from the sun’s energy up to a certain point.
 After that point (86 percent) thermal energy, or heat, is created.